-Germany currently has a travel warning in place for Tirol (with the exception of the enclave of Jungholz).
+Germany currently has a travel warning in place for Tirol (with the exception of the enclaves Kleinwalsertal and Jungholz).
 Guests travelling back to Germany after a stay in Tirol must be aware of the following points:

 3. Which other countries have issued travel warnings for Tirol?

 The current travel warnings can be found here.